geerlingguy/ansible-role-mysql/README.md

 Whether the global my.cnf should be overwritten each time this role is run.
 Setting this to `no` tells Ansible to only create the `my.cnf` file if it doesn't exist.
 This should be left at its default value (`yes`) if you'd like to use this role's variables to configure MySQL.

+    mysql_config_include_files: []

+A list of files that should override the default global my.cnf.
+Each item in the array requires a "src" parameter which is a path to a file.
+An optional "force" parameter can force the file to be updated each time ansible runs.

     mysql_databases: []

 The MySQL databases to create.
 A database has the values `name`, `encoding` (defaults to `utf8`), `collation` (defaults to `utf8_general_ci`) and `replicate` (defaults to `1`, only used if replication is configured).
 The formats of these are the same as in the `mysql_db` module.